daniel-ethridge/daniel-ethridge.github.io/_projects/anteronesia.md

 description: Video Game Prototype Exploring Anterograde Amnesia
 ---

-For a game design class in my final semester, I developed a prototype of a metroidvania type game called Anteronesia.
-The name is a portmanteau of the words anterograde and amnesia.
+I developed a prototype of a metroidvania-style game called Anteronesia (a portmanteau of anterograde and amnesia) to serve as my final project for two classes during the last semester of my master's degree.

-The video game was developed entirely in Unity.
-I composed original music for it (see my "Music and Multimedia" projects for more info on the music!), and coded everything from the character controls to the enemy AI.
+The two classes were "Game Design" and "Computer Music Composition".
+I developed the game entirely using Unity, and I composed original music for it.
+The game had to be created with at least one resource as an integral part, so I chose memory as my resource which fit perfectly with the amnesia theme.
+In the game,
+memory allows a player to heal themselves, but it also cannot be allowed to run out.
+Running out of memory causes the player to lose their sanity, eventually killing them.
+This effectively means that memory serves as both health and as a way to heal.

 Check out the video below for a demo!